 For any corrugated manufacturer, the top points of concern usually come down to whether all glue joints are being glued properly and whether all boxes produced are accurately square.
 With those top-two priorities so easy to identify it is no shock that there are a ton of incredibly effective industrial machines designed to deliver exact boxes every time.
-In fact, it is likely that your manufacturing line rarely produces these types of errors already, but as you are aware there is almost no acceptance for even a single corrugated box fault.
-When you work in an industry where a common defect target rate is to have no more than 1 defect for every 3 million boxes produced, there is almost no room for error at all.
+In fact, it is likely that your manufacturing line rarely produces these types of errors already, but as you know there is almost no acceptance for even a single corrugated box fault.
+When you work in an industry where a common defect rate target is to have no more than 1 defect for every 3 million boxes produced, there is, in fact, no room for error at all.
 Just a few issues found in your manufacturer’s gap or a couple failed glue laps found in one of your shipments and your operation is in trouble.

-As you know, when you ship a trailer full of 2 or 2.5 million good boxes, it is difficult not to be concerned that any customer who may find 2 faulty boxes could make the decision to ship the rest of the pallets back to your plant.
-Then you have to hire additional labor to re-inspect all those pallets of boxes.
-Such scenarios, are the type of outcome that cost you money, time and customer trust in an incredibly competitive corrugated manufacturing industry.
-Even if they only have 1 defective box, that still may create troubles requiring you to reassure an angry customer who had a single faulty box cause an equipment jam that cost them thousands of dollars.
-Avoiding exceptionally rare corrugated defect issues is important as every failure costs your operations money and customer trust.
+As you know, when you ship a trailer full of 2 or 2.5 million good boxes, it is difficult not to be concerned that any customer that finds 2 faulty boxes could mean that they decide to ship the rest of the pallets back to your plant.
+Then you will have to hire additional labor to re-inspect those pallets of boxes.
+Such scenarios, are the type of outcome that costs you money, time and customer trust in an incredibly competitive corrugated manufacturing industry.
+Even if they only have 1 defective box, it still may create troubles requiring you to reassure an angry customer who had a single faulty box cause an equipment jam that cost them thousands of dollars.
+Avoiding even small corrugated defect issues is important as every failure costs your operations money and customer trust.
 That is not counting the time you must spend to reassure valuable customers about the quality of your corrugated manufacturing operations.
 But when the difference between perfection is 0 defects in 3 million, acceptable but not amazing is 1 defect in 3 million, and totally unacceptable is 2 defective boxes out of 3 million corrugated boxes – what are you supposed to do?

 Quality inspection and vision inspection systems can change your corrugated manufacturing reality.
 With the right quality inspection technology, you will never have to worry about your target defect rates being missed.
 A quality inspection system can identify every single fault in every single corrugated box that runs through your operational line during high-speed operations.
 You will never have two defective boxes shipped.
 Even if your equipment struggles during a run and produces five defective boxes, all five boxes can be identified and ejected before being shipped to any of your customers.
 No return shipments and no phone calls with your customers about jams that cost thousands of dollars.